risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-high-latency.md

 When using a low-cardinality column as the equal condition for a join, such as `A join B on A.nation = B.nation`, any operation on a row in A or B will be amplified by the join to potentially thousands or millions of rows, depending on how many rows share that nation.
 This could lead to extremely high latency.
 :::

 For example, the following figure shows a materialized view with extremely high latency caused by high join amplification.
-See the panel through **Grafana dashboard (dev)** > **Streaming** > **Join Executor Matched Rows**, which indicates the number of matched rows from the opposite side in the streaming join executors.
+You can find this panel through **Grafana dashboard (dev)** > **Streaming** > **Join Executor Matched Rows**, which indicates the number of matched rows from the opposite side in the streaming join executors.

 <img
   src={require('../images/example_high_join_matched_rows.png').default}